 - PhD, MD, and MD/PhD postgraduate researchers who are interested in a second postdoc

-All biologists, chemists, physicists, and computational scientists who fit the above criteria and are interested in pursuing a career in biomedical research are encouraged to apply.
+All biologists, chemists, physicists, and computational scientists who fit the above criteria and are interested in pursuing careers in biomedical research are encouraged to apply.
 Students from underrepresented groups are especially encouraged to apply.
-People in underrepresented groups include, but are not limited to, African Americans, Hispanics, Native Americans, Pacific Islanders, and those with disabilities or from disadvantaged backgrounds.
+Underrepresented groups include, but are not limited to: African Americans, Hispanics/Latinxs, Native Americans, Pacific Islanders, those with disabilities, and students from disadvantaged backgrounds.